 - Plaintiff’s injuries were legally caused by the defective device.

 No person is guaranteed a positive outcome when undergoing surgery or using some type of medical device.
-The key in these cases is usually showing plaintiff was deprived of making an informed choice.Medical Device Recalls
+The key in these cases is usually for our Fort Lauderdale attorneys to show that the plaintiff was deprived of making an informed choice.Medical Device Recalls

 When medical devices prove dangerous or fail to perform as expected, a recall may be in order.
 The goal of a recall is to inform patients of the risk and remove dangerous products from the market.
 In many cases, medical device recalls trigger legal action because they provide patients with a clear link between the medical device and the complications they are experiencing.